Learn with Music

 Melody = recall trigger

-Start the tune, and the words come back.
+Start the tune, and the words often come back on their own.

 Rhythm = structure

-Your brain knows what comes next before you think.
+Your brain knows what comes next before you think about it.

 Emotion = stronger imprint